provrb/web-hacker/README.md

 # Web Hacker
-## THIS IS INCREDIBLY INCOMPLETE.
-I CANT WORK ON THIS ANY MORE.

-Feel free to finish it and let me know what it looks like!

 # What it Does
-Incomplete module which pulls all browser data from either Firefox or Chrome.
-Fully switched my machine to Linux so I am unable to continue this.
+Output all browser data from either Firefox or Chrome.

 With this code, I learned how to decrypt Firefox and Chrome cookies, passwords and much more.